 Narrabri Lateral Pipeline

-The proposed Narrabri Lateral Pipeline (NLP) will connect the Narrabri Gas Project (NGP) to the Hunter Gas Pipeline (HGP), transporting Narrabri gas to the existing NSW gas transmission network.
+The proposed Narrabri Lateral Pipeline (NLP) will connect the Narrabri Gas Project (NGP) to the Hunter Gas Pipeline (HGP), transporting 100 per cent of Narrabri gas to the existing NSW gas transmission network.
 The NLP project is located in the Narrabri Shire local government area in north-west NSW within the traditional Country of the Kamilaroi (Gomeroi) People.
-The underground pipeline will span approximately 55 kilometres, starting at the Leewood gas processing facility (about 20 kilometres southwest of Narrabri), running south-east via the Bibblewindi facility, and tying into the approved HGP (approximately 5.5 kilometres southeast of Baan Baa).
-The NLP will bring economic benefits to Narrabri and surrounding regions, supporting up to 200 jobs during construction.
+The underground pipeline will span approximately 55 kilometres, starting at the Leewood gas processing facility (about 20 kilometres south-west of Narrabri), running south-east via the Bibblewindi facility, and tying into the approved HGP (approximately 5.5 kilometres south-east of Baan Baa).
+The NLP will bring economic benefits to Narrabri and surrounding regions, supporting up to 200 jobs during the peak of construction.
 The NLP will be buried underground with limited aboveground infrastructure.

 Santos is committed to minimising the impact on communities, landowners, and the environment.
-Santos continues to consult with directly affected landholders and councils representing the broader communities and encourages landholders to engage with us so that we can understand their feedback and insights about the project.
+Santos continues to consult with directly affected landholders, councils and the broader communities.
+We encourage people to engage with us so that we can understand their feedback and insights about the project.
 The project will require approval by the NSW and Australian Governments.

 Project facts